palantir/gradle-docker/readme.md

 the `docker-compose.yml.template` file by the resolved versions and writes the resulting file as `docker-compose.yml`.

-The `docker-compose` plugin also provides `dockerComposeUp` task that brings up the docker images specified in the `dockerComposeFile` in detached mode.
+The `docker-compose` plugin also provides a `dockerComposeUp` task that starts the docker images specified in the `dockerComposeFile` in detached mode.